Fanchea

-Saint Fanchea of Rossory is a saint recognized by the Orthodox Church, the Church in Wales, and the Roman Catholic Church.
+Saint Fanchea of Rossory is an Irish saint recognized by the Orthodox Church, the Church in Wales, and the Roman Catholic Church.
 She was the sister of Saint Enda of Arran, whom she persuaded to become a monk.
 Her feast day is January 1.

 Life

 Fanchea was one of four daughters of Conall Derg of Oriel and his wife Briga.
 Her sisters were St Lochinia, St Carecha, and Darenia, who married Angus of Cashel.
 Fanchea was born at Rathmore, near Clogher.
 Although Óengus mac Nad Froích wished to marry her, she resolved to become a nun.
 With the help of her sister Darenia, she built the Rossory Monastery on the banks of Lough Erne.

 Enda's conversion

 Fanchea is credited with the conversion of her brother Enda, a warrior prince of Oriel, who had agreed to give up his warlike ways if she would give him one of the young women at the monastery for a wife.
 Enda was quite shaken when Fanchea brought him to his chosen bride, who had just died.
 Overwhelmed with grief and Fanchea's reminder of death and judgement, Enda decided to change his ways.

 According to one legend, when Enda's warrior band sought to take him back and restore him to his former place, Fanchea, by the sign of the cross, forced their feet to stick to the ground, thinking that those who desired the things of the earth should cleave to it.
 She only released them when they promised to do penance.

 Enda remained some time under Fanchea's direction, spending his time constructing a defensive trench and wall around the monastery.
 On one occasion Enda was tempted to join in a nearby fight between the men of Oriel and a hostile clan.
 Fanchea told him to touch his head and remember where his loyalty lays.
 Feeling the tonsure, Enda recalled that he had given up his former way of life.